boredomwontgetus/ansible-role-cmkclient/README.md

 - Creates sudo configuration for this monitoring user
 - Puts ssh-public-key in place for the monitoring user
 - Adds a the managed System to Check_Mk
+- Removes the System from Check_Mk; This is not implemented in `main.yaml`.
+The playbook responsible for this is named `remove_host_from_cmk.yml` and can be called seperatly with `import_role` in decommision playbooks.

 Requirements
 ------------